 The Northeast Climate Science Center proudly presents its 2013 Annual Report!
 The document details the research capacity of the NE CSC Consortium, highlights several projects and research areas, and sets out the updated Priority Science Themes established through stakeholder feedback during the CSC’s first year of operation.
 In our second year, the NE CSC...

 2012 was an important year for climate in the Northeast US.
 Many records were set for average warmth, earliest spring, lowest Great Lakes water levels, and warmest sea surface temperatures off the Northeast Shelf.
-Read more about 2012 climate trends in these links.
+Read more about climate trends in the 2012 NE CSC Annual Report.

 Significant environmental factors that affect the structure and function of estuarine and marine systems include temperature, sea-level rise, the availability of water and associated nutrients from precipitation and runoff from land, wind patterns, and storminess.